hicknhack-software/candl/README.md

 - In "agenda" you can set the span "display_day_count" of day's considered/loaded in one view and by how many day's it will be shifted "days_shift_coefficient".
 - In "month" you can set the "summary_teaser_length_in_characters" and in your view you can truncate the title to that length to reduce the size of the seperate events not to become to big in the view.
 The "delta_start_of_weekday_from_sunday" can be set to whatever value you need to have the week start at another day than sunday.
 (Like 1 -> Monday)

-For most values there are sensible standards defined but for the sake of clarity you may still define them in the config.

 Then at the position in your view where the calendar is supposed to show itself:
 ```slim
 = render partial: "candl/calendar/frame", locals: { config: config }